How to Fasten The Nailer to Drywall

 4. Tape measure

-Installing drywall is faster and easier than ever before with The Nailer.
-Just follow these simple instructions.
-Also see the video below for more detailed instructions.
+Installing drywall on ceiling and wall is faster and easier than ever before with The Nailer.
+Just follow these simple instructions to install staple gun into drywall.

 FASTENING NAILER TO WOOD FRAMING